kjwebguru/blog/README.md

 # blog
-This is a dummy blogging website based on React and Redux
+This is a practice blogging website based on React and Redux